Canadian Comedy Awards: Francophone exclusion

 Francophone acts were first included at the CCA Festival in 2013, when the Awards were first held in Ottawa, a largely bilingual city on the Ontario–Quebec border.

 The bilingual film Bon Cop, Bad Cop won three Beavers in 2007: for direction, writing and best male performance.
-Bilingual comic Mike Ward won Comedic Artist of the Year in 2016, and quadralingual comic Martha Chaves won Best Standup Comic in 2018.
+Bilingual comic Mike Ward won Comedic Artist of the Year in 2016, and quadrilingual comic Martha Chaves won Best Standup Comic in 2018.

 Absent categories

 The absence of a comedy album category was noted through most of the CCAs.
 Though historically important, comedy albums had fallen into decline in the 1980s and 1990s.
 Breslin explained poor album sales as a result of the dissemination of comedy through cable TV, the availability of concert videos which could be rented for less than the price of an album, and a general shift toward visual media.
 Although the mainstream audience moved away from albums, reduced production costs allowed comedy albums to go underground with niche-market material, such as that deemed too political or too explicit for television.
 Following a 17-year absence, the CCAs included a Best Comedy Album category in 2017.
 The following year, the Juno Awards revived an award for Comedy Album of the Year, which had been discontinued after 1984.

 It was also noted that there was an absence of categories for humour published in print media.
 The CCAs have focused on the performing arts, while humour in Canadian literature has been recognized by the Stephen Leacock Memorial Medal for Humour.